 We are glad you are here - please take a look around.
-Note that the website is under construction because a new team has joined the English Department as of April 1, 2020.
 You can find out more about our institutional history at the bottom of this page.

 The former Institute for Book Studies & Textual Research (Institut für Buchwissenschaft & Textforschung) was founded in the 1950s and was called the “Research Institute for Book Studies and Bibliography / Institutum Erasmianum” until 1999.
 It was originally founded by the scholar Heinrich Lausberg.
 The research work of these early years was particularly focused on medieval manuscript culture and palaeographic studies.
 In the late 1950s, the historian Otto Herding briefly headed the institute and devoted himself mainly to the editing of the works of Erasmus of Rotterdam and early German humanistic texts (hence the original name of the institute, Institutum Erasmianum).
 Beginning in the 1960s, the Institute was linked directly to the English Seminar through its two directors, Bernhard Fabian and Marvin Spevack, both scholars of English literature and culture.